mpartel/postgres-protobuf/README.md

 This extension is fairly new and written in C++, so some caution is warranted.
 It's may be unwise to give it untrusted queries or protobuf data that you haven't parsed and reserialized first.
-Conversion to/from JSON should be safe, but see the note about memory management below.
+Conversion to/from JSON should be safer since it thinly wraps the well-tested protobuf library, but see the note about memory management below.

 ### Performance